Tobitap04/robust-causal-eval/README.md

 ```bash
   python evaluation_script.py --llm gwdg.llama-3.3-70b-instruct --nq 300
 ```
+> **Note:** Even evaluating just a few hundred questions can take several hours, depending on the model and processing steps used.

 ### Customization Options

 - **Output format:** By default, results are printed to the console.
 Use `--latex` to additionally save results as a LaTeX table (`results.tex` will be created if it does not exist).